-Next, we examine the model's predictions for prices.
-We use Eurostats trade data for 1990-2003 that reports bilateral export prices for 11 EU exporters selling to all importers worldwide in roughly 11,000 products.
-This variation allows us to relate over-time changes in prices for an importer-exporter-product to changes in importer characteristics.
-We find that price changes co-vary negatively with GDP growth and co-vary positively with growth in GDP per capita (conditioning on GDP growth), consistent with model predictions.
+We examine, and confirm, these implications in two exercises focusing on crosscountry variation in trade goods prices and in the own-price elasticity of demand.
+We use Eurostats trade data for 1990-2003 that reports bilateral export prices for 11 EU exporters selling to all importers world-wide in roughly 11,000 products.
+Unlike many crosscountry price studies that rely on domestic price data, our border prices are not contaminated by distribution markups within each country.
+We have many price observations for the same exporter-product over time, and this allows us to control for unobservables such as product quality that are outside of the model.
+We control for price levels that are specific to an importer-product, and price changes that are specific to an exporter-product.
+We can then relate over-time changes in prices for an importerexporter-product to changes in importer characteristics.
+We find that price changes covary negatively with GDP growth and co-vary positively with growth in GDP per capita (conditioning on GDP growth), consistent with model predictions.

-Finally, we use the TRAINS database on bilateral trade and trade costs to identify the own-price elasticity of demand and examine its co-variation with importer characteristics.
+The generalized IV model implies that variation in the elasticity of demand generates cross-importer price differences.
+We use the TRAINS database on bilateral trade and trade costs to identify the own-price elasticity of demand and examine its covariation with importer characteristics.
 We find that the own-price elasticity of demand is increasing in importer GDP and decreasing in importer GDP per capita, consistent with model predictions.
 The data reveal substantial variation in these elasticities across importers.